 When I thought about what could be the confusion that is there, I understood that it is quite obvious to have this kind of confusion.
 I put in a conscious effort in researching the internet about it and there I saw that people have used these terms interchangeably.
 Which isn’t correct, by the way.

 It is common (and generally pardonable) to use these two terms interchangeably.
 However, for when someone, maybe your new boss, tells you particularly to do Market Research and you end up doing a Market Analysis, it might just not be appropriate.

-So what’s the difference between Market Research and Market Analysis?
+What is the difference between Market Research and Market Analysis?

 Market Analysis is the exercise of observing and exploring a market or an industry.

-The implicit objective is to understand or to model how the market works with the objective of knowing about the market potential, the competitors, the customers and other stakeholders.
+The implicit objective is to understand or to model how the market works with the objective of knowing about the market potential, the competitors, the customers, and other stakeholders.

-For a market analysis, you sort of put together historical data across parameters to gather a sense of the market and to forecast what could happen in the times to come.
+For market analysis, you sort of put together historical data across parameters to gather a sense of the market and to forecast what could happen in the times to come.